ga4gh/vrs/schema/defs/vrs/Allele.rst

     **Information Model**

-Some Allele attributes are inherited from :ref:`Ga4ghIdentifiableObject`.
+Some Allele attributes are inherited from :ref:`Variation`.

     .. list-table::
        :class: clean-wrap